abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 ![the finite category 3](finite_three.svg)

-Isomorphisms
+Categorical isomorphisms
 ===

-Many of the categories that we saw are similar to one another, as for example both the color-mixing order and categories that represent logic have greatest and least objects.
-To pinpoint such similarities and understand what they mean, it is useful to have formal ways to connect categories with one another.
-The simplest type of connection is the good old isomorphism.
+Many of the categories that we saw are similar to one another, as for example, both the color-mixing order and categories that represent logic have a *greatest* and a *least* object.
+To pinpoint such similarities, and understand what they mean, it is useful to have formal ways to connect categories with one another.
+The simplest type of such connection is the good old isomorphism.

 Set isomorphisms
 ---